BYTEA

 What is the PostgreSQL BYTEA data type?

-BYTEA stands for binary array.
-It stores variable-length sequences of bytes — any binary data including non-printable characters and null bytes.
-The maximum size is 1 GB.
+BYTEA (binary array) stores variable-length sequences of bytes — any binary data including non-printable characters and null bytes.
+The maximum size is 1 GB per value.
 PostgreSQL displays BYTEA values in hex format by default (e.g. \x012345) but also supports an older escape format.

 What is the difference between the hex and escape formats for BYTEA?

 The hex format (default since PostgreSQL 9.0) represents each byte as two hexadecimal digits: \x0123ABCD.
-The escape format uses printable ASCII for printable bytes and octal escape sequences (\NNN) for non-printable ones.
-The hex format is more compact and unambiguous.
-Control the output format with: SET bytea_output = 'hex'; or SET bytea_output = 'escape';
+The escape format uses printable ASCII for printable bytes and octal sequences (\NNN) for non-printable ones.
+Control the output with SET bytea_output = 'hex'; or SET bytea_output = 'escape';